forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Kherson oblast *west of Dnieper including the city Kherson*.
-Significance: Full (political, economic and security) control likely crucial for the Ukraine, likely even for a ceasefire.
-Since: 1) Nearly 300'000 people called the city of Kherson their home in 2021 and it is an important economical location for the Ukraine.
+Significance: Full (political, economic and security) control likely crucial for Ukraine, likely even for a ceasefire.
+Since: 1) Nearly 300'000 people called the city of Kherson their home in 2021 and it is an important economical location for Ukraine.
 2) It could be used as a base for attacks on other cities west of the Dnieper (even as this seems to be not acute as of July 2022, for the people in South western Ukraine this is may still have psychological importance).
 * Military Situation: Considering the military capabilities from the different parties, the geography and the positioning (likely = possibly combined with observations - if available combined with rational reasoning), the Ukrainian forces are in a better position than the Russian forces.
 Some reasons are:
   * Movements over the two Dnieper bridges is observable and following the movement paths gives military locations away.
   * In view of the positioning of the different forces, the area is prone (very hard to defend against) to be shot by medium range maneuverable rockets for example launched by HIMARS. <!-- >> some reasons are: the area the missiles can be launched is large, the possible incoming angle is large, backtracing is hard as maneuverable)-->